learn-co-curriculum/pc-ios-app-funFacts/README.md

 ##Dictionaries Version##

-**Objective: Create an app that displays a new fact to a user when they select a fact category and click a button**
+**Objective:** Create an app that displays a new fact to a user when they select a fact category and click a button.

 **Requirements**